gabypjsouza/desafiominicurso/README.md

 # desafiominicurso
-Desafio do Minicurso Catalisa 2022 - API Ricky And Morty
+Desafio do Minicurso Catalisa 2022 - API Rick And Morty